swiss-territorial-data-lab/proj-vegroof-labelizer/README.md

 ## Tutorial
 Here is a step-by-step procedure to labelize or correct your first dataset:

+0) Before starting, check in `src\constants.py`, that the given extension correspond to the one of your image files.
+Are the images given in TIF or do you want to read a VRT based on the TIF ?
 1) When launching the software by running `main.py`, the following window will appear.

 <center>